 Online.
-Online revenue represented 88% and 87% of total revenues for the three months ended June 30, 2013 and 2012, respectively and 91% and 90% of total revenues for the six months ended June 30, 2013 and 2012, respectively.
+Online revenue represented 96% and 95% of total revenues for the three months ended March 31, 2014 and 2013, respectively.
 Our network of websites forms the core of our content platform.
 Our websites provide IT professionals with comprehensive decision support information tailored to their specific areas of responsibility and purchasing decisions.
 Through our websites, we offer a variety of online media offerings to connect IT vendors to IT professionals.
 Our lead generation offerings allow IT vendors to maximize ROI by capturing qualified sales leads from the distribution and promotion of content to our audience of IT professionals.
-In August of 2011, TechTarget released a major upgrade to its Activity Intelligence platform.
-Beginning in 2012, all of our lead generation campaigns offer the Activity Intelligence Dashboard.

-Our lead generation offerings include the Activity Intelligence Dashboard, a technology platform that gives TechTarget s customers marketers and sales representatives a real-time view of their prospects, which includes insights on the research activities of technology buying teams, including at an account level.
-Lead generation offerings may also include an additional service, Nurture & Qualify (formerly called Nurture & Notify), which helps both technology marketers and their sales teams to identify highly active prospects, detect emerging projects, retarget interested buying teams, and accelerate engagement with specific accounts.
+In August of 2011, we released a major upgrade to our Activity Intelligence platform.
+Since 2012, all of our lead generation campaigns offer the Activity Intelligence Dashboard, a technology platform that gives our customers marketers and sales representatives a real-time view of their prospects, which includes insights on the research activities of technology buying teams, including at an account level.
+Lead generation offerings may also include an additional service, TechTarget Re-Engage (formerly called Nurture & Qualify), which helps both technology marketers and their sales teams to identify highly active prospects, detect emerging projects, retarget interested buying teams, and accelerate engagement with specific accounts.